 If you pay or receive child support, have a divorce decree, or already own a home, additional documentation will be required.

 “The reason why we want that information upfront is so that we can give you the most accurate pre-approval and put you in a program that best suits your lifestyle and your family’s needs,” Angie said.

 Consider this analogy.

 When you go to your doctor to receive a medical diagnosis, you have to provide your complete medical history, get exams — some that may be uncomfortable, even awkward — and fill out several pages of paperwork.
 You do all of this so your doctor can provide you with a complete and accurate diagnosis.

-As our realtor Sheena put it, “When we know every piece of the puzzle we can definitely advise you in the best way possible.
-Once you know where you are, you know where you are going —”
+As one of our realtors said, “When we know every piece of the puzzle we can definitely advise you in the best way possible.
+Once you know where you are, you know where you are going,” they said.